Configuration Guide · EN · 15 min read

 - Inflator corrugated hose on the left shoulder

-- Backup light, reel, and SMB clipped to D-rings
+- Backup lights, SPG, and accessories clipped to correct D-rings

 Every element of the configuration has a reason.
 Nothing is there for aesthetics.
 Understanding why each item is where it is makes the system genuinely intuitive — rather than a set of rules to memorise.